nabu-platform/triton/readme.md

 ## Local Connection

-A listener is added to port 5000 which allows for direct access through either the console or telnet.
+A listener is added to port 5122 (triton.local.port=5122) which allows for direct access through either the console or telnet.
 This connection is not secured and only connections made from local addresses are accepted.

 Whoever connects to this port is considered to be an admin as they have access to the machine itself.
 It is advised to use SSH or something to access Triton over this port.

-Example of a connection url for the console: ``ts://localhost:5000`` Example of a telnet connection:
+Example of a connection url for the console: ``ts://localhost:5122`` Example of a telnet connection:

 ```
-$ telnet localhost 5000
+$ telnet localhost 5122
 ```

-You can disable the local port by setting the parameter ``triton.local.admin=false`` when starting triton.
+You can disable the local port by setting the parameter ``triton.local.enabled=false`` when starting triton.

 The local connection can be used to do initial setup of the machine and/or as the only point of access if layered over something like SSH.

+By default the triton console will try to connect to ``ts://localhost`` which is the unsecure connection.
+You can connect to a different host using the parameter ``triton.host`` or simply ``host``.

+Note that if you fill in a host without specifying the scheme, triton will assume you want sts seeing as ts is only available to localhost.

 ## SSL

 Note that certificates are used for both server and client authentication.
 The CN field is considered to be the identity while the certificate itself is the authentication.

+Example of a connection url for the console: ``sts://localhost``.
+You may be able to still connect to the secure endpoint using for example the openssl toolset but because client certificates are mandatory this might be slightly harder to set up.

 ### Server side

-On port 5123 triton will start an SSL-secured equivalent of the other port, meaning that, once connected it behaves exactly the same but it is secured by SSL.
+On port 5123 (triton.secure.port=5123) triton will start an SSL-secured equivalent of the other port, meaning that, once connected it behaves exactly the same but it is secured by SSL.

 Unless centrally managed, every Triton server will generate a self signed certificate which will be used as its identity.
 When users connect to this machine for the first time, they will be asked if they want to accept the certificate.